Wireless Emergency Alerts (WEA)

 Enhanced geo-targeting is intended to improve delivery accuracy of WEA messages to those inside impacted areas, without disturbing others.
 Enhanced geo-targeting works by comparing your device’s calculated location to the area designated by the alert originator.
 Devices that have location settings disabled will therefore not benefit from the enhanced geo-targeting and might receive an alert message, even if outside of the alert area.
 In the event location services on your device are turned off, or your device is not capable of enhanced geo-targeting, a WEA message will display if your device is calculated to be within the network’s best approximation of the target area.

 Enhanced geo-targeting may not be available on all devices or in all service areas.
-A detailed list of devices on
+A detailed list of devices on T-Mobile's network and their level of WEA functionality can be found here.

 Will I receive messages based on my device location without enhanced geo-targeting?